4042-OPJ/OPJ-Recenzije/src/Implementation 1 - ML/readme.md

 - `random_state=42` (for reproducibility)

-Test-1 and Train-1 Lables used 1-5 scale.
+Test-1 and Train-1 Labels used 1-5 scale.
 Adjusted to 0-4 to match other sets.